Dmusketeer/JavaScript-Algorithms-and-Data-Structures/Algorithms/NOTES.md

 - Bubble Sort is not the most efficient sorting algorithm, and it is rarely used for large lists.
 However, it is easy to understand and implement.

 - There are more efficient sorting algorithms like Quick Sort and Merge Sort that are commonly used for larger datasets.

+### **Insertion Sort Algorithm:**

+- **Type:** Comparison sort.
+It builds the final sorted array one item at a time.

+- **Efficiency:** Insertion Sort is less efficient on large lists compared to more advanced sorting algorithms like Quick Sort, Merge Sort, or Heap Sort.
+It has a time complexity of O(n^2) in the worst case.

+**How It Works:**

+1. The algorithm starts with the second element (index 1) and assumes that the first element is already sorted.

+2. It picks the current element (called the "key") and compares it with the elements in the already sorted part of the array.

+3. If the key is smaller than an element in the sorted part, it shifts that element to the right to make space for the key.

+4. The algorithm continues to move the key leftward in the sorted part until it finds the correct position.

+5. This process is repeated for each element in the unsorted part of the array, effectively building the sorted array from left to right.

+**Advantages:**

+- Simple to understand and implement.
+- Works well for small lists or nearly sorted lists.
+- Requires very little additional memory.

+**Disadvantages:**

+- Inefficient for large lists.
+- Has a worst-case time complexity of O(n^2).
+- Not a stable sorting algorithm (i.e., it may change the relative order of equal elements).

+**Example:**

+Consider the array `[64, 34, 25, 12, 22, 11, 90]`.
+After applying Insertion Sort, the array would become `[11, 12, 22, 25, 34, 64, 90]`.
+The algorithm repeatedly inserts each element into its correct position in the sorted subarray.

+**Use Cases:**

+Insertion Sort is suitable for small datasets or situations where the data is already mostly sorted, as it performs well in those cases.
+For large datasets, more efficient sorting algorithms are generally preferred.